120th Annual Conference Sessions: Budgeting and Forecasting

 From Combative to Collaborative: A Better Approach to Police Staffing Conversations

 Conversations between budget professionals and police chiefs about staffing sometimes devolve into combative exchanges.
-Staff in the budget office say, "I need you to cut staff," and the police chief says, "If I do that, crime will go through the roof!"
-An alternative to these types of conversations is to develop a data-driven approach that aligns police staffing with identified workload.
+Staff in the budget office say, "I need you to reduce your budget," and the police chief says, "If I do that, crime will go through the roof!"
+An alternative to these types of conversations is to develop a data-driven approach that aligns police staffing with workload, desired outcomes, and fiscal context.

 2 CPE credits